w0006887/modules/0382/mdModule.md

 $\left( \exists e \in X\left(f(e)\right) \right) = \bigvee_{e \in X} f(e)$

-From here, the issue is that the iterations through members of $X$ is not well stated.
+From here, the issue is that the iterations through members of $X$ are not well stated.
 Because elements in a set have no inherent ordering, it is not possible to directly *address* an element in a set.
 To solve this problem, we need to create a new notation $d(X)$ to "deterministically draw an element from a non-empty set $X$".
 This means that given $X$ does not change, $d(X)$ draws exactly the same element every time the function is called.

 With this notation, we can define the following: